chuckconway/chuckconway/README.md

 I’m a full-stack developer, AI enthusiast, and content creator passionate about building beautiful software.
 My hope is my software improves others' lives.

-For nearly 30 years, I've developed my skills in Python, C#, Generative AI, .Net, software design, and CI/CD.
+For nearly 30 years, I've developed my skills in Python, C#, Generative AI, .Net, software design, software architecture, and CI/CD.
 I believe in craftsmanship, thoughtful architecture, and efficient processes.

 When I’m not coding, I enjoy life in Folsom, CA, with my wife Erin, our daughter, and our furry feline friend.